sabertazimi/awesome-notes/notes/web/javascript/javascriptBasicNotes.md

 ## Functional JavaScript

-- predictable (pure and immutable)
+- Predictable (pure and immutable).
-- safe (pure and immutable)
+- Safe (pure and immutable).
-- transparent (pure and immutable)
+- Transparent (pure and immutable).
-- modular (composite)
+- Modular (composite).

 ### Functional JavaScript Pros

-- type safe and state safe
+- Type safe and state safe.
-- explicit flow of data
+- Explicit flow of data.
-- concurrency safety
+- Concurrency safety.

 ### Functional JavaScript Cons

-- verbose
+- Verbose.
-- more object creation
+- More object creation.
-- more garbage collection
+- More garbage collection.
-- more memory usage
+- More memory usage.

 With help of `immutable.js`,
 object creation/garbage collection/memory usage can be alleviated.